smarter-project/documentation/terraform/README.md

 ## Running

-An smarter-variables.tfvars.template is provided that can be copied so all the variables are set in this file and referenced by the option -var-file="smarter-variables.tfvars" where smarter-variables.tfvars is the name of the file used to set the variables.
+An template.tfvars is provided that can be copied so all the variables are set in this file and referenced by the option -var-file="smarter-variables.tfvars" where smarter-variables.tfvars is the name of the file used to set the variables.
 Commented variables are ignored.

 ### Run the following commands if using the smarter-variables.tfvars optionn